Ministry of Social Security (North Korea): Korean People's Social Security Forces

 The Korean People's Social Security Forces (조선인민내무군) formerly known as People's Guards Forces (조선인민경비대) is subordinated to the ministry and is essentially the North Korean counterpart to the Internal Troops of Soviet and post-Soviet states.
 It is in charge of security for major national facilities such as military demarcation lines, borders, and coastal security, as well as government buildings, Yongbyon nuclear facilities, power plants, and broadcasting facilities.
-It is the country's national gendarmerie and civil defense organization organized in military lines.
+It is the country's internal troops and civil defense organization organized in military lines.

 In the 1980s, the work of the People's Guards was transferred to the National Security Agency, and the border guard was believed to have passed to the People's Armed Forces Ministry in October 1996.
 In 2010 the then People's Security Forces became the People's Internal Security Forces, and in 2020 was renamed as the People's Social Security Forces.